 When the charcoal is burning red it is ready to be placed into the Weber.

 Now you are almost ready to start cooking.

 Putting in the Charcoal

 You can place the charcoal evenly over the charcoal grill and place your food, on the food grill, directly over the burning charcoal when using the direct cooking method.

 However, most people will either place the charcoal to one side of the grill or line the edge in a circle fashion leaving the middle of the Weber with no charcoal.

 Make sure you use appropriate gloves when doing this as the charcoal is literally red hot and thus the kettle is extremely hot also.
-You can see the type of gloves you need here on Amazon.
+You can see the type of gloves you need here.